 IBC container compliance: Inspecting your IBC tanks

 IBC tanks are designed specifically for the transportation of large amounts of liquids, and they must be regularly tested to ensure they meet all IBC requirements.
-In this guide, we’ll summarise the regulations involved and why it’s important to stay compliant when using an IBC container.
+In our guide, we’ll summarise the regulations involved and why it’s important to stay compliant when using an IBC container.

 What does IBC stand for?